go-kratos/go-kratos.dev/src/content/docs/blades/get-started/run.md

 agent := blades.NewAgent(
     "Weather Agent",
     blades.WithModel(model),
-    blades.WithInstructions("You are a helpful assistant that provides weather information."), blades.WithTools(weatherTool),
+    blades.WithInstruction("You are a helpful assistant that provides weather information."), blades.WithTools(weatherTool),
 )
 // Run the agent